w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 :::info

-For guidelines about how to create an account using Polkadot Extension, see [**this video tutorial**](https://youtu.be/DNU0p5G0Gqc) and visit [**this support article**](https://support.polkadot.network/support/solutions/articles/65000098878-how-to-create-a-dot-account).
+For guidelines about how to create an account using the Polkadot Extension, see [**this video tutorial**](https://youtu.be/DNU0p5G0Gqc) and visit [**this support article**](https://support.polkadot.network/support/solutions/articles/65000098878-how-to-create-a-dot-account).

 :::

-The Polkadot-JS Browser Extension (simply referred to as Polkadot Extension) provides a reasonable balance of security and usability.
-It provides a separate local mechanism to generate your address and interact with Polkadot.
+The Polkadot-JS Browser Extension (simply referred to as the Polkadot Extension) provides a reasonable balance of security and usability.
+It provides a separate local mechanism to generate your address and interact with {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.

 This method involves installing the Polkadot Extension and using it as a “virtual vault," separate from your browser, to store your private keys.
 It also allows the signing of transactions and